 The reduction is normally applied from the date we receive your application.

 We send you a form each year and ask you to certify that the circumstances have not changed.
-If the disabled person leaves your address or the room or space on which the reduction was granted ceases to exist, you must let us know.
+If the disabled person leaves your address, or the room or space where the reduction was granted ceases to exist, you must let us know.

 Apply for Disabled People Council Tax Exemption